adaltas/node-shell/doc/api/index.md

 # Usage

-The parameters package is made available to your module with the declaration `parameters = require('parameters');`.
-The returned variable is a function expecting a definition object and returning the following functions:
+The parameters package is made available to your module with the declaration `const parameters = require('parameters');`.
+The returned variable is a function expecting a configuration object and returning the following functions:

 * `help` (command[string|null])
   Returned a string with the complete help content or the content of a single